shaneholloman/fabric/data/patterns/suggest_pattern/user.md

 Apply standardized content tags to categorize topics like AI, cybersecurity, politics, and culture.

+### audit_consent

+Evaluate whether consent is genuine or manufactured by analyzing power asymmetries, information gaps, and coercion.

+### audit_transparency

+Audit decisions and systems for explainability, assessing whether opacity is justified or conceals harm.

 ### check_agreement

 Review contract to identify stipulations, issues, and changes for negotiation.